Landscaping, BUFFERING, AND Fencing REGULATIONS

 B. Completion of Improvements.
 All required landscaping improvements shall be completed in accordance with the approved Site Plan, landscaping planting plan, and irrigation plan and occur prior to the issuance of a Certificate of Occupancy for the associated structure/building.
 Exceptions may be permitted and Certificates of Occupancy issued where weather conditions prohibit the completion of approved and required landscaping improvements.
 In such cases an extension period of not longer than six (6) months is permitted and a bond for no less than one hundred-ten (110) percent of the total estimated value of the landscaping shall be held until the project is in full compliance with this Chapter and any approved site or landscaping plans.

 C. Large Parcels of Property.
-Since site conditions and development constraints vary greatly on large parcels of property, the Land Use Authority Board is authorized to approve Landscape Plans that deviate from strict compliance with the provisions of this Chapter.
+Since site conditions and development constraints vary greatly on large parcels of property, the Development Review Committee is authorized to approve Landscape Plans that deviate from strict compliance with the provisions of this Chapter.
 Property not required to be landscaped with a Site Plan Permit approval shall be required to be maintained.

 1.18.035 REQUIRED BUFFER WIDTHS AND IMPROVEMENTS.

 The table below defines the standards for minimum required buffer widths and improvements for adjacent land uses.
-Where the combination of land uses are not found in the table, the Land Use Authority Board (LUAB) shall then determine an appropriate buffering requirement.
-The LUAB may also approve alternative buffering requirements that may be more or less restrictive than the standards contained in the table when the LUAB determines that the alternative standard eliminates nuisance concerns.
+Where the combination of land uses are not found in the table, the Development Review Committee (DRC) shall then determine an appropriate buffering requirement.
+The DRC may also approve alternative buffering requirements that may be more or less restrictive than the standards contained in the table when the DRC determines that the alternative standard eliminates nuisance concerns.
 Required buffers may be crossed by driveways, utility lines, sidewalks, and trails.
 Permitted freestanding signs may be based in required buffers.
 Outdoor sales, displays, or storage shall not be permitted within a required buffer.

 |REQUIRED BUFFER WIDTHS AND IMPROVEMENTS|